con-mac/Infrastructure_Workshop_Session/workshop-materials/aws-organizations-setup.md

 #### 7.3.1: Deploy Instructor Dashboard

-**Step 1: Upload Dashboard Files to S3**
+**Step 1: Verify Existing Dashboard Setup**

 1. **Go to S3 Console**
    - Navigate to AWS Console → Services → S3
-   - Find your workshop bucket (e.g., `workshop-registration-2025-XXXXX`)
+   - Find your existing bucket: `infrastructure-workshop-2025-registration-{account-id}`
    - Click on the bucket name

-2. **Upload Instructor Dashboard Files**
+2. **Verify Dashboard File Is Already Uploaded**
-   - Click "Upload"
-   - Click "Add files"
-   - Navigate to your local `workshop-materials/automation/` folder
-   - Select `instructor-dashboard.html`
+   - You should see `instructor-dashboard.html` (uploaded in Step 3.6)
-   - Click "Upload"

-3. **Set Correct Content Type**
-   - After upload, click on `instructor-dashboard.html`
+   - If missing, go back to Step 3.6 and upload it

+3. **Get Dashboard URL**
    - Go to "Properties" tab
-   - Scroll down to "Metadata"
+   - Scroll down to "Static website hosting"
-   - Click "Edit"
-   - Set "Content-Type" to `text/html`
-   - Click "Save changes"
+   - Copy the "Bucket website endpoint" URL
+   - Your dashboard will be at: `[BUCKET_WEBSITE_URL]/instructor-dashboard.html`

 **Step 2: Create Lambda Function for Dashboard API**